prp-e/reddit_image_downloader/README.md

-# Reddit Image Downloader
+# Reddit Junkie

-Reddit image downloader is a gem for [ruby](http://ruby-lang.org/) which lets you download images from a particular subreddit.
+Reddit Junkie is a gem for [ruby](http://ruby-lang.org/) which lets you download images from a particular subreddit.

 ## Why I made this?